celatzur/Washing-Machine/README.md

 # Washing-Machine
-Communication, sensors and actuators for my old washing machine
+Communication, sensors and actuators for my old washing machine with NodeMCU and Arduino code